Banshee Chapter: Plot

 James Hirsch, a young man, is investigating the government experiment Project MKUltra.
 With a friend filming him, James takes the drug used in the experiments, dimethyltryptamine-19 (DMT-19).
-Bizarre music and voices broadcast from a nearby radio.
+Bizarre music and voices are broadcast from a nearby radio.
 A shadowy figure comes and leaves James with all-black eyes and a disfigured face.

-Anne, a reporter who attended college with James, is concerned over his disappearance.
-James's friend also mysteriously disappeared a few days after he was questioned by the police.
-Anne investigates James's house and discovers a betamax cassette that contains footage of the MKUltra experiments as well as a book of notes about the project.
-Anne goes to a local expert and discovers that the bizarre radio broadcast heard by James is a phantom radio station which can only be tuned into in the desert, at a certain time of night.
-Anne drives out into the desert after dark and picks up the broadcast, but flees when a monstrous form appears from the darkness.
+Anne, a reporter who attended college with James, is concerned about his disappearance.
+James's friend also mysteriously disappeared a few days after the police questioned him.
+Anne investigates James's house and discovers a betamax cassette containing footage of the MKUltra experiments as well as a book of notes about the project.
+She then goes to a local expert to discover the bizarre radio broadcast is a phantom radio station that can only be tuned into in the desert at a certain time of night.
+Anne drives out into the desert after dark to pick up the broadcast, but flees when a monstrous form appears from the darkness.

 Anne discovers that a mention of "Friends in Colorado" in James's notes is related to counter-culture writer Thomas Blackburn, who is known for his drug use and unpredictable behavior.
 She contacts him by phone and is angrily rebuffed when she mentions Project MKUltra.
 Anne travels to Blackburn's home and lies to gain his confidence.
-Thomas sees through her ruse and tricks her into taking DMT-19 that his friend Callie made.
+Thomas sees through her ruse and tricks her into taking DMT-19, which his friend Callie made.
 Anne is angry at the deception, and Callie begins exhibiting the same behaviors and disfigurement that James did.
-Anne hears the bizarre music played by the phantom station, goes to investigate, and is attacked by a strange entity.
+Anne hears the bizarre music played by the phantom station and goes to investigate, only to be attacked by a strange entity.
 Anne and Thomas awaken to find Callie missing.

 They head to Callie's house to find out more about the DMT-19.
-Anne is nearly captured by Callie, who is now controlled by the entity.
+Anne is nearly captured by Callie, who is now under the entity's control.
 She and Thomas realize that DMT-19 works as a "radio antenna" that allows otherworldly entities to broadcast signals to people on the drug as well as take over their bodies.
-The government never came up with DMT-19 but instead received instructions from the otherworldly entities and made the drug without realizing the full implication of their actions.
-In addition to the base chemical compound, scientists were adding harvested material from the pineal gland of a female corpse, dubbed the "Primary Source", who returned to life during an experiment and attacked one of the doctors.
+The government never came up with DMT-19 but instead received instructions from the otherworldly entities and made the drug without realizing the full implications of their actions.
+In addition to the base chemical compound, scientists were adding harvested material from the pineal gland of a female corpse, dubbed the "Primary Source", who returned to life during an experiment and attacked a doctor.